annette-p/ecommerce-store-luxury-preowned-admin/README.md

 ## Future Development

 * Implement "<b>add new</b>" consignment (to support the business flow after the staff evaluate the product during virtual appointment with customer)
+* Implement the automated pay-out to consignor after order has completed based on pay-out scheme.

 ## Deployment Instructions